Modularity from $q$-series: Introduction and Statement of Results

 Then $A_c(q_c)$ is meromorphic on $\{0<|q_c|<1\}$ and extends holomorphically to $q_c=0$, and $A_c(0)\sim \mathrm{diag}(\alpha_1,\dots,\alpha_r)$.
 Consequently, $\theta_c\Phi_c = A_c(q_c)\Phi_c$ for each cusp $c$, and $\mathbf f$ is good for the orbit datum

 \end{theorem}

 We conclude with one infinite family of examples, the Andrews-Gordon $q$-series.
-We illustrate how the combinatorics of the so-called ``Andrews-Gordon'' polynomials lead directly to the $q$-differential system that Theorem~\ref{thm:MainResult} uses to both certify and give explicit modular transformation laws.
+This discussion is included as a guide to the method rather than as a second fully detailed proof.
+It indicates how the combinatorics of the so-called ``Andrews-Gordon'' polynomials lead to the $q$-differential systems that Theorem~\ref{thm:MainResult} uses to certify modularity and recover the standard transformation laws.

 We first recall these identities.
 For an integer $k\ge2$ and $1\le i\le k$, let

 and define the \emph{Andrews--Gordon} $q$-series by